RackWare-Inc/Rackware-Golden-Template/README.md

 - Support Page https://support.wanclouds.net

 After the 3- month promotional period, please open any issues directly with Rackware support team at support@rackwareinc.com.
-Your issue will typically be answered in approximately <SLA time line>.
+Your issue will typically be answered approximately as per the SLA timelines.